AdrianVucko/Chuck-Norris-Joke-app/README.md

 <img width="384" alt="testShow" src="https://github.com/AdrianVucko/Chuck-Norris-Joke-app/assets/129105028/b63d85e9-d37b-469a-a5ca-042f91209800">

+I also used ESLint for avoiding any potential bugs and Prettier for formating my code so it's more readable.

 # Frontend
 This task was really meant to be backend only.
 I only realized this after I had done most of the frontend.
 That's why I won't go into too much detail about the frontend.
-If you are still interested, there is a video presentation in which I show the functionality of the application and of course the source code.
+If you are still interested, there is a video presentation in which I show the full functionality of the application called "presentation.mp4".
+It shouldn't take too much of your time since it's only 1 minute and 48 seconds long.
+In addition to the video, there is also the source code.

 In short, the frontend is made in React with typescript.
 I used tailwind for css because it speeds up the process a lot.
 It is fully responsive.